 Cloe: run

-( Valt couldn’t catch up, the lion was about to kill Valt and Trevor and Michael come to the rescue, Cloe was crying, Michael shot an water balloon to scare the lion and Trevor jump and caught Valt to save him, Valt went unconscious with that)
+( Valt couldn’t catch up, the lion was about to kill Valt and Trevor and Daniel come to the rescue, Cloe was crying, Daniel shot an water balloon to scare the lion and Trevor jump and caught Valt to save him, Valt went unconscious with that)

-Michael: every thing is ok right?
+Daniel: every thing is ok right?

 Trevor: Valt is unconscious!